Alberto Pisa

 Alberto Pisa (March 19, 1864 – 1936) was an Italian painter, often painting ruins, landscapes, and garden views in bright watercolor.

 Early life and education

 He was born in Ferrara and initially studied there with Gaetano Domenichini.

-He later studied at the Academy of Fine Arts of Florence.
+He later studied at the Academy of Fine Arts of Florence, where he had the opportunity to approach the Macchiaioli group.

 Career

 His first work was a Church Interior, displayed at the Promotrice.
 In 1887, he sent to the Exposition of Venice, the canvases depicting the Church of Santa Maria Novella, and the genre painting Donne e Madonne.
 In 1888 at Bologna, he exhibited: Tempo ladro and Fra i polli.
 In 1889 at the Florence Promotrice, he displayed the oil canvas, Le lavandaie and a pastel, Il fiammiferaio.
 At the Pisani Gallery of Florence, he exhibited watercolor and pastel works.
 He also painted portraits in Ferrara.
 He completed illustrations for books and journals, and completed a number of watercolors depicting vedute of Rome, Pompeii, and Florence.

 The British collections include two local views: Westminster Bridge at Lancaster City Museums, and Hampstead Heath at Sheffield Museum.